Skip to main content

 Expert Tips

-Write your pass reference number somewhere secure separately.
-The reference number is the key link to the Home Office database.
-Having it separately means you can quote it even if you cannot find the letter.
+2. Write your URN down somewhere secure, separate from the email.
+It's the key link to the Home Office database.
+Having it noted separately means you can quote it accurately even if you're searching for the original email under pressure.

 Frequently Asked Questions